ginjo/rack_warden/README.md

     $ gem install rack_warden

 If you are using a database other than sqlite, and you want RackWarden to use that database as well, install the corresponding DataMapper database adapter.
-The dm-sqlite-adapter is included in the RackWarden gemspec.
+For sqlite, the dm-sqlite-adapter is already included in the RackWarden gemspec.

     gem 'dm-mysql-adapter'
     gem 'dm-postgres-adapter'